ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_s3/deploy.md

 layout: "learningpathall"
 ---

-## Objective
 In this section you will deploy the website to Amazon S3 using the Amazon Command Line interface (AWS CLI) version 2.
-Start by [installing AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+Start by [installing AWS CLI](/install-guides/aws-cli/).

-## AWS CLI
+### AWS CLI
 To configure the AWS CLI you first need to create the [AWS CLI user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).
 Then, you need to generate the access keys by following this [tutorial](https://docs.aws.amazon.com/cli/v1/userguide/cli-authentication-user.html).

 Once you have the access key, go to the Command Prompt and type: